-192. (1) The Director may, at the request of a government of a country to which the Safety Convention applies, survey a ship registered in that country and, if satisfied that the requirements of the Convention are complied with and that a survey has been satisfactorily completed under this Part, issue to the ship one or more of the certificates referred to in section 185 and, where appropriate, endorse such certificates under the requirements of the Convention and a certificate issued in accordance with such a request shall contain a statement that it has been so issued and have the same effect as if it was issued by that government and not by the Director.
+191. The Director may request, through a proper officer or otherwise, the government of a country to which the Safety Convention applies to survey a ship other than a ro-ro passenger ship and, if satisfied that the requirements of the Convention are complied with, to issue to the ship the certificates referred to in section 185 or authorise such issue, and a certificate issued in accordance with such a request shall contain a statement that it has been so issued and shall have the same effect as if it was issued by the Director.